Our History

 Catholic Community

-Recognizing the need to build a church at some point, the Most Reverend Joseph P. Hurley, Archbishop of St. Augustine (affectionately known as “Ten Acre Joe” for his farsighted policy of buying ten-acre parish sites) had purchased our first ten acres in 1956.
+Recognizing the need to build a church at some point, the Most Reverend Joseph P. Hurley, Archbishop of St. Augustine (affectionately known as “Ten Acre Joe” for his farsighted policy of buying ten-acre parish sites), had purchased our first ten acres in 1956.
 At the suggestion of Fr.
 Power, an additional 3.7 acres was purchased in June 1961, with a 290-foot frontage on Highway A1A.

 Ground was broken for a provisional Church on September 9, 1962.
 The Church had a seating capacity of 480 and included a 2,000-sq. ft.
 Hall.
 Archbishop Hurley dedicated the Church and Hall in March 1963.
 There were about 250 families in the Church when the dedication took place.

-In March, 1964, the school had promising beginnings with approximately 50 students and three grades.
+In March 1964, the school had promising beginnings with approximately 50 students and three grades.
 Classes were held in the church hall.
 By September, 1964, the new school was completed and housed the first four grades.
 Each year, an additional grade was added through the eighth grade.
-In 1965, portable buildings were added, and in 1968, kindergarten opened.
+In 1965, portable buildings were added, and in 1968, the kindergarten opened.

 In February 1974, Fr.
-Arthur Dunnigan took a leave of absence due to illness and Fr.
-Patrick Quinn became the third Pastor from 1974-76 and Fr.
+Arthur Dunnigan took a leave of absence due to illness, and Fr.
+Patrick Quinn became the third Pastor from 1974-76, and Fr.
 Peter J. Henry, who served during that time as Associate Pastor, was appointed the fourth Pastor in September 1976.

 Fr.
 David P. Page, former Rector of St. James Cathedral, Orlando, became the fifth Pastor in January 1987.
 Advancements continued with the parish becoming computerized in 1988.
 The convent was renovated in 1989 and converted into the administration center to house much-needed offices for the pastoral and lay staff.

 During 1987-88, a nationally known consultant facilitated a parish-wide program called Vision 2000 in which parishioners decided on priorities regarding ministry and facilities.
 A capital fund drive was conducted to provide an education center, an activity center, an outdoor pavilion, a traffic light on A1A, a sewer for the entire parish plant, as well as 10 acres of adjoining property for parking and expansion.
-Continuing into the 90’s, new ministries were developed, and many new buildings were constructed, including ten additional school classrooms.
+In the 90s, new ministries were established, and many new buildings were constructed, including 10 additional school classrooms.
 A new rectory for the priests was completed in 1995, thus providing space in the old rectory for the expansion of the St. Vincent de Paul Assistance Center and the Outreach Thrift Store.

 In 2006 and 2007, the school received eight new modular classrooms and a new soccer and track field.
-Additionally, in 2007, the Athletic Center was completed, and the refurbished Thrift Shop and St. Vincent de Paul Outreach re-opened.
+Additionally, in 2007, the Athletic Center was completed, and the refurbished Thrift Shop and St. Vincent de Paul Outreach reopened.
 In 2008, the Life Center was opened, which houses the parish offices, parish hall, and meeting rooms.

 Msgr.
-David Page (in 2008 he was given the Honorary title of Monsignor by Pope Benedict XVI) retired in 2010 and Fr.
-Tony Welle who was serving as Associate Pastor, was appointed as the sixth Pastor in July of 2010.
+David Page (in 2008, he was given the Honorary title of Monsignor by Pope Benedict XVI) retired in 2010, and Fr.
+Tony Welle, who was serving as Associate Pastor, was appointed as the sixth Pastor in July of 2010.

 In 2019, the field behind the Athletic Center was refurbished, a new rosary garden was installed east of the church, and the childcare center located in the Athletic Center was redesigned into an Early Learning Center for children aged 1-3 years.